 - 1. There shall be a multidisciplinary committee appointed by the Administrator to monitor and provide direction for the Infection Control program.
-There shall be at least one (1) representative from each of the following departments:
+The committee may be staffed and supported from the Critical Access Hospital or the network hospital.
+There shall be at least one representative from each of the following departments:

 - a.
 Administration;

 - b.
 Dietary;

 - c.
 Housekeeping;

 - d.
 Laboratory;

 - e.
 Nursing/Surgical;

 - f.
 Pharmacy;

 - g.
 Radiology;

 - h.
 Respiratory Care; and

-i Maintenance.
+- i.
+Maintenance.